TatiGarrido/Doge-Dog-Day-Care/README.md

 4. Under the source, chose the option "Deploy from a branch".
 5. Select the option "main" and the folder called "root".
 6. The page will automatically refresh.
-7. Bellow GitHub Pages, is possible to find the address where the website can be finded live.
+7. Below GitHub Pages, it is possible to find the address where the website can be find live.
-8. Click on "Visit site" button, or copy and past the address on your navigation bar.
+8. Click on "Visit site" button, or copy and paste the address on your navigation bar.

 ![Deployment](documentation/deployment.png)